 - April 10 – 2,433 tests

-This inconsistency is reportedly not an issue of lab capacity, equipment or staff in Colombia.
-According to INS, the variability is more due to the fact that Colombia is forced to import laboratory supplies such as chemical reagents.
+According to INS, the variability during this time was due to the fact that Colombia is forced to import laboratory supplies such as chemical reagents.

 So, the number of tests that Colombia can do in a day depends on the availability of laboratory supplies at labs in Colombia including chemical reagents.
 Reagent shortages has emerged as a key constraint for increasing the rate of testing in Colombia and the rest of the world.

 While Colombia has completed 36,874 COVID-19 tests per million people in Colombia on August 8, the testing per million varies by department (state) in Colombia.

 There has been testing done in all the departments in Colombia.
 But a higher percentage of testing than the national average is being done in several departments including Amazonas, Bogotá, Antioquia and Valle de Cauca.

 Amazonas is a lowly populated department.
 So, a smaller number tests results in a higher number per million.
 Medellín is located in Antioquia and Cali is located in Valle de Cauca.
 And a lower percentage of testing is being done in departments with only a few coronavirus cases.